ADD CONDITION

 Pediatric Use

-Pediatric patients under 12 years of age should not use this product without consulting a physician.
-The product is not indicated for infants.
 For children aged 12 years and older, the application involves carefully removing the backing from the patch and applying the sticky side to the affected area.
-A single patch may be worn for up to 8 hours, with the possibility of repeating the application as necessary, but not exceeding three times daily.
-After use, the patch must be discarded, and the pouch should be resealed to maintain integrity.
+A single patch may be worn for up to 8 hours, with a maximum of three applications per day.
+After use, the patch should be discarded, and the pouch resealed to maintain integrity.

 Geriatric Use